OP-TEE/optee_os/documentation/github.md

 <a href="https://gist.github.com/piscisaureus/3342247">https://gist.github.com/piscisaureus/3342247</a>
 for a complete description of this syntax.

+Another way to pull a pull-request, without modifying .git/config file, is to use the patch file that is available for each pull-request.
+As an example, here is the command to pull the pull-request id #784:

+    curl -L 'https://github.com/OP-TEE/optee_os/pull/784.patch' | git am

 ### Synchronization

 First of all, the forked repository must be in sync with the OP-TEE